top of page

 ADVOCACY FELLOWSHIP

 A constant advocate for children, Phil Dessauer, Jr., was a founding member of the Oklahoma Partnership for School Readiness.
 The OPSR Public Policy Fellowship will honor Phil’s decades-long legacy by providing space for a college junior or senior to learn how to effectively advocate with policymakers on behalf of Oklahoma children.
-This year-long internship will include an in-depth look and hands-on participation into practices that build effective relationships and impact policy on issues related to early childhood.
+This PAID fellowship will include an in-depth look and hands-on participation into practices that build effective relationships and impact policy on issues related to early childhood.

 STAY UP-TO-DATE.
 JOIN OUR MAILING LIST.